 Poach Eggs Inside Of The Shell

-The 63 degree egg as long been used in fine dining restaurants.
-It’s simply beaufiful in the world of egg cookery.
-When poaching eggs the traditional way the whites get separated to some degree in the water.
-This effects the shape and presentation of the finished poached egg.
-When perfection is the goal the 63 degree egg is king.
-While it is called the 63 degree egg, you don’t have to dial-in to 63 degrees.
+The 63-degree egg has long been used in fine dining restaurants.
+It's simply beautiful in the world of egg cookery.
+When poaching eggs the traditional way, the whites get separated to some degree in the water.
+This affects the shape and presentation of the finished poached egg.
+When perfection is the goal, the 63-degree egg is king.
+While it is called the 63-degree egg, you don't have to dial in to 63 degrees.

-If you like a more firm textured egg white then increase the water a few degrees.
+If you like a more firm-textured egg white, increase the water by a few degrees.

-A temperature of 65 degrees is good and would translate in fahrenheit to 149 degrees.
+A temperature of 65 degrees is good and would translate Fahrenheit to 149 degrees.

 What is egg coagulation?

-Simplist answer would be egg coagulation is the process of the protein strands in the egg tightening coming together creating a network.
+The simplest answer would be egg coagulation is the process of the protein strands in the egg tightening and coming together,, creating a network.
 This process begins at the temperature of 60C / 140F.
 Yet the rabbit hole goes a bit deeper.
-When the temperature reaches 60C / 140F only 12% of the egg whites begin coagulating.
-The other major egg white structure, ovalbumin makes up 54% of the egg white proteins and fully tightens at higher temperatures.
-Just like when boiling eggs, bringing the water to a boil first.
+When the temperature reaches 60C / 140F, only 12% of the egg whites begin coagulating.
+The other major egg white structure, ovalbumin, makes up 54% of the egg white proteins and fully tightens at higher temperatures.
+Just like when boiling eggs, bring the water to a boil first.
 Boiling water happens at 212 degrees at sea level.

-63 Degree Egg Cookery Makes This Technque an amazing culinary observation.
+63 Degree Egg cookery makes this technique an amazing culinary observation.